Description

 .
 A wooden cassette box

 .
-A wooden toolbox
+A wooden tool chest

 .
-Two Chantazur folding camping chairs
+Two folding camping chairs “Chantazur”

 .
 An period armchair